artemisfowl/bm/README.md

 works for both Windows and Linux, however sending out notification in Windows was an issue.
 While trying to find a library which would be able to handle both and not be as bulky as Qt, Python presented an easier solution to the same.
-2. *Single library to show the notifications* : Despite using Python, there is not single library with which a notification can be shown in Windows as well as in Linux.
-Hence the platform specific code has to be put in for importing the right module and setting up the toast master with the right notification handler
+2. *Single library to show the notifications* : Despite using Python, there is no single library with which a notification can be shown in Windows as well as in Linux.
+Hence the platform specific code had to be put in for importing the right module and setting up the toast master with the right notification handler